 Click Here to Download our Herb Care Pamphlet!

 Light: Herbs require a Full Sun to Partial Sun location.
-Outdoors, most herbs prefer to be planted in a location where they will receive at least 4 hours of direct light.
+Outdoors, most Herbs prefer to be planted where they will receive at least 4 hours of direct afternoon sunlight.

-Watering: Herbs in planter pots or window boxes will need water more often then herbs planted in the garden.
-Allow containers to dry slightly then water thoroughly.
+Watering: Herbs in planter pots or window boxes will dry out faster than those in garden beds, so be prepared to water them more frequently.
+Allow containers to dry slightly then water deeply, until you see liquid coming out the bottom of the pot through its drainage holes.
 Never let the pots sit in water and avoid allowing them to dry completely.
-During the summer when days are long and hot, you may need to water pots and planters more frequently.
+During the summer when days are long and hot, you will need to water more frequently – at least once or even twice a day.

-Fertilizer: There are many different types of fertilizer for herbs.
-We recommend using an all-purpose water-soluble fertilizer every two weeks for outdoor herbs in the garden or in pots.
-You can also use a slow release garden food, applying this once or twice in the growing season.
-For garden planting of herbs manure can be used, as well.
-Fish emulsion fertilizer is another alternative for feeding your herbs; just follow the directions on the container.
+Fertilizer: We recommend using an all-purpose water-soluble fertilizer every two weeks for outdoor Herbs in the garden or in pots.
+For Herbs in garden beds, you can use a slow release granular fertilizer once or twice during the growing season; compost and/or Manure can also be added to the soil.
+Fish emulsion fertilizer is another beneficial alternative; just follow the directions on the container.

-Pruning: Trim herbs to maintain nicely shaped plants, then use the cuttings in the kitchen or on the barbeque!
-Some herbs will benefit from removing flowers as they start to grow; this allows your plant to put more energy towards growing more leaves that you can use for cooking, rather than growing seeds that you may not require.
-Read more about using fresh herbs in our Tip section below.
+Pruning: Trim Herbs regularly to maintain full and lush plants, and then use the cuttings in the kitchen or on the barbeque!
+Some Herbs will benefit from removing flower buds as they start to grow; this allows your plant to put more energy towards growing new leaves that can be used for cooking.

-Herb Tips: Protect herbs from frost; do not plant outdoors until the end of May when the chance of frost has passed.
-For more information see our annual frost tips.
+Herb Tips: Protect Herbs from frost!
+Do not plant outdoors until the end of May when the chance of frost has passed; check weather reports daily.
+For more information see our Annual Frost Tips, click here.

-Use your herbs though out the summer and fall, or harvest and dry them for the winter months.
+Use your Herbs though out the summer and fall, then harvest the plants and freeze or dry them for the winter months.

 Growing Herbs Indoors

 Light: Herbs require a Full to Partial Sun location.
-When growing herbs indoors, place them in a sunny window where they will receive a minimum of 3 hours of direct sun every day.
-Try to give your herbs as much light as possible during the winter months, when the days become short and overcast.
+When growing Herbs indoors, place them in a sunny window where they will receive a minimum of 4 hours of direct sun every day.
+Try to give your Herbs as much light as possible during the shorter days of fall and winter months; using a grow light for several hours each day can help to supplement the decreased energy levels.

-Fertilizer: There are many different types of fertilizer for herbs.
-Use an all-purpose water-soluble fertilizer once a month for indoor herbs.
-Fish emulsion fertilizer is another alternative for feeding your herbs, just following the directions on the container.
+Fertilizer: Use an all-purpose water-soluble fertilizer once a month for indoor Herbs.
+Fish emulsion fertilizer is another alternative, just following the directions on the container.

-Pruning: Trim herbs to maintain nicely shaped plants, then use the cuttings in the kitchen or on the barbeque!
-This will allow your plant to put more energy towards creating more leaves that you can use for cooking, and keep it compact and bushy rather than growing too tall and floppy.
+Pruning: Trim Herbs regularly to maintain full and lush plants, and then use the cuttings in the kitchen or on the barbeque!
+This will allow your plant to put more energy towards growing new leaves that can be used for cooking; it will also help to keep it compact and bushy rather than growing too tall and floppy.

-Repotting: When repotting your herbs for indoors use a quality potting mix.
-Simply remove the plants from the pots, set it in the new pot and fill the remaining area with soil.
-For individual plants choose a pot that is no more than one size larger then the current pot size, as planting into an oversized pot indoors could lead to root rot.
-Mixed pots are also great indoors: choose 3 or 4 of your favourite herbs for a shallow or bowl-shaped pot which measures about 10” in diameter.
+Repotting: When repotting your Herbs for indoors, only use good quality potting mix.
+Simply remove the plant from the pot, set it in the new pot and fill the remaining area with soil, making sure to keep the soil level constant.
+For individual plants choose a pot that is no more than one size larger than the current pot size, as planting into too large of a pot could lead to uneven drying and root rot.
+Mixed Herb planters are also great for indoors: choose 3 or 4 of your favourite Herbs for a shallow or bowl-shaped pot which measures about 10” to 12” in diameter; if planting Mint, all varieties are vigorous growers and should be kept in individual pots.

 Uses for Herbs

-Fresh herbs have many uses!
-Not only do they look great but are fantastic for cooking, making teas, throwing in a salad and using on the barbeque.
+Fresh Herbs have many uses!
+Not only do they look great, they are fantastic for cooking, baking, marinades, throwing in salads, and using on the barbeque.
+You can even make delicious herbal teas!

 Culinary Herbs – basil, bay laurel, chervil, chives, coriander/cilantro, dill, fennel, garlic, lemongrass, lovage, marjoram, mint, oregano, parsley, rosemary, sage, savory, tarragon, thyme, lemon verbena